Chandru231/My-Portfolio/README.md

 ## ✨ Features
-- Responsive design for mobile & desktop
+- Fully responsive design for mobile & desktop
-- Interactive UI with JavaScript
+- Interactive UI with JavaScript animations
-- Organized project structure
+- Organized and maintainable project structure
+- Smooth scrolling and modern layout

 ## 🛠️ Technologies Used
 - HTML5